 Specifically, compound exercises are exercises that work multiple muscle groups at the same time.
 These exercises can be used to engage many muscle groups across the body and very much differ from isolation exercises which work a single muscle group at a time.

 Compound Shoulder Exercises

-Here is a list of compound shoulder exercises:
+Here is a list of the best compound shoulder exercises: